Private lessons are available at three levels for credit:

 - Friends Fund, given by the Association of Bowdoin Friends

-For more information about applied music scholarships, please see Clare MacKenzie (Gibson Hall Room 103) by the end of the first week of classes.
+For more information, please see Clare MacKenzie (Gibson Hall Room 103) by the end of the first week of classes.

-If a student is on scholarship and is required to purchase musical scores, there are two options for financial assistance with those purchases.
+If a student is required to purchase musical scores and needs financial assistance with that purchase, there are two options for financial assistance with those purchases.
 Students may ask their dean if the Office of the Dean of Students can provide funds to reimburse them, or they may contact Delmar Small (in the music department) who can purchase the score directly.

-A total of six credits of ensemble and individual performance courses may be taken together for graduation credit.
-(Note: Advanced Individual Performance Studies (3805-3807) count for one academic credit and are thus not included in this limitation.)
+graduationcredit.
+(Note: Advanced Individual Performance Studies (38xx) count for academic credit and are thus not included in this limitation.)